eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   Presents a case where :ref:`discovery` through multicast communication is a challenge.
   This example shows how to:

-  - configure an initial list of peers with the address-port pairs of the remote participants (see :ref:`use-case-initial-peers`).
+  - Configure an initial list of peers with the address-port pairs of the remote participants (see :ref:`use-case-initial-peers`).

-  - disable the multicast discovery mechanism (see :ref:`use-case-disabling-multicast-discovery`).
+  - Disable the multicast discovery mechanism (see :ref:`use-case-disabling-multicast-discovery`).

 + :ref:`wide_deployments`.
   Describes a situation with a high number of deployed communicating agents.
   In these kind of environments, Fast DDS recommends using one of the following configurations:

-  - the use of a centralized server for the :ref:`discovery` phases (see :ref:`server-client-discovery-use-case`).
+  - The use of a centralized server for the :ref:`discovery` phases (see :ref:`server-client-discovery-use-case`).

-  - the STATIC :ref:`discovery` mechanism for well known network topologies (see :ref:`wide_deployments_static`).
+  - The STATIC :ref:`discovery` mechanism for well known network topologies (see :ref:`wide_deployments_static`).

 + :ref:`use-case-manySubscribers`.
   In cases where there are many :ref:`DataReaders<dds_layer_subscriber_dataReader>` subscribed to the same